 SI-traceable reference materials for vaccines

-NPL, with VAMAS and NIST, launched an international call for inter-laboratory comparisons in response to Covid-19, inviting proposals to characterise and validate materials and methods.
+NPL, with VAMAS and NIST, launched an international call for inter-laboratory comparisons, inviting proposals to characterise and validate materials and methods.
 This activity sits under the VAMAS TWA40 chaired by NPL.

 If you would like to discuss further, please contact us.